My Toot-Toot: Content and history

-In January 1985, "My Toot Toot" was released as a single in Louisiana and Texas and became Rockin' Sidney's first true regional hit.
+In January 1985, "My Toot-Toot" was released as a single in Louisiana and Texas and became Rockin' Sidney's first true regional hit.
 Thanks to Cleon Floyd, manager of R&B singer and uncle to King Floyd, it became a huge New Orleans hit.
-Floyd first heard the crowd's reaction to the song at a bill headlined by Solomon Burke.
+Floyd first heard the crowd's reaction to the song at a bill headlined by soul musician Solomon Burke.
 Cleon was also the president of the Orleans Street Jocks Association and took twenty copies of the record back to the city; he quickly had to order more.
 By Mardi Gras, it was a jukebox and record hop smash.

 Huey Meaux got the original leased to Epic Records, who released it nationally, and for a brief moment Rockin' Sidney made musical history.
-Epic managed to get Rockin' Sidney into the country Top 40 where it stayed for 18 weeks.
+Epic managed to get the song into the country Top 40, where it stayed for 18 weeks.
 It was the first zydeco song to receive major airplay on pop, rock and country radio stations.
 Later in 1985, "My Toot-Toot" was certified platinum and won the 1986 Grammy Award for Best Ethnic or Traditional Folk Recording.

 As a result, Simien was featured in People magazine, Rolling Stone, Billboard and Music City News and appeared on many national TV shows, including Nashville Now, Church Street Station, Hee Haw, Austin City Limits, John Fogerty's Showtime Special, New Country and Charlie Daniels Jam.
 He was also a guest celebrity on You Can Be a Star.

 Covers

-"My Toot Toot" has been covered by many artists including Fats Domino, Doug Kershaw, Rosie Ledet, Jean Knight, Terrance Simien, Denise LaSalle, Jimmy C. Newman, John Fogerty and Jello Biafra.
-Other versions include Louisiana Zydeco accordionist and singer Fernest Arceneaux, British-Jamaican television personality Rustie Lee, Swedish dansband Lasse Stefanz and Irish country singer Mike Denver.
+"My Toot-Toot" has been covered by many artists, including Fats Domino, Doug Kershaw, Rosie Ledet, Jean Knight, Terrance Simien, Denise LaSalle, Jimmy C. Newman, John Fogerty and Jello Biafra.
+Other versions include those by Louisiana zydeco accordionist and singer Fernest Arceneaux, British-Jamaican television personality Rustie Lee, Swedish dansband Lasse Stefanz and Irish country singer Mike Denver.
 LaSalle's 1985 version was a hit, peaking at number six in the UK Singles Chart, number three in the Austrian chart and number 76 in the Australia chart.